 A special place where the sea and land meet creating an ideal location for human settlement

-The area has attacted people for hundreds of years with its beautiful beach, fresh water streams, spectacular views and sheltering hills.
-The Vaughan homestead is the oldest remaining structure being built in 1862.
+Long Bay. has attacted people for hundreds of years with its beautiful beach, fresh water streams, spectacular views and sheltering hills.
+The Maori name is Te Oneroa o Kahu (the long beach of Kahu).
+The Vaughan Homestead is the oldest remaining structure, having been built in stages, from 1862.

 We are helping to preserve our heritage by maintaining the Auckland City Council owned Vaughan homestead and its gardens.
 The Vaughan homestead and small museum are open over the summer (most Saturdays 2pm to 4pm subject to weather) for visitors as advertised and are available for weddings, corporate events and groups wishing to learn more about the history of the area.
 The homestead is not available for accommodation.
 Please use the contact tab for more information.